pinakbheed/Differential-Equations-in-IPCV/README.txt

 timestep size = 0.2
 no of iterations = 125

+out2.pgm
+lambda = 2
+sigma = 0.1
+timestep size = 0.2
+no of iterations = 125

 b)
 Sigma is the gaussian smoothing applied to image before calculating the gradient.
 Increasing sigma increases the smoothness of image before diffusion is applied.
 This leads to faster convergence to equilibrium state during diffusion.